Alcohol tolerance: Alcohol tolerance in different ethnic groups

 To engage in alcohol consumption and the development of an alcohol use disorder appear to be common to primates, and is not a specific human phenomenon.
-Humans have access to alcohol on far greater quantity than non-human primates, and the availability increased particularly with the development of agriculture.
+Humans have access to alcohol in far greater quantity than non-human primates, and the availability increased, particularly with the development of agriculture.
 The tolerance to alcohol is not equally distributed throughout the world's population.
 Genetics of alcohol dehydrogenase indicate resistance has arisen independently in different cultures.
 In North America, Native Americans have the highest probability of developing an alcohol use disorder compared to Europeans and Asians.
 Different alcohol tolerance also exists within Asian groups, such as between Chinese and Koreans.
 The health benefits of a modest alcohol consumption reported in people of European descent appear not to exist among people of African descent.

 Higher body masses and the prevalence of high levels of alcohol dehydrogenase in an individual increase alcohol tolerance, and both adult weight and enzymes vary with ethnicity.
-Not all differences in tolerance can be traced to biochemistry however.
+Not all differences in tolerance can be traced to biochemistry, however.
 Differences in tolerance levels are also influenced by socio-economic and cultural difference including diet, average body weight and patterns of consumption.

+In animals

+Ethanol is nutritious but highly intoxicating for most animals, which typically tolerate only up to 4% in their diet.
+However, a 2024 study found that oriental hornets fed sugary solutions containing 1% to 80% ethanol for a week showed no adverse effects on behavior or lifespan.